pyth-network/pyth-js/pyth-aptos-js/README.md

 ### On-demand price updates

-Price updates are not submitted on the EVM networks automatically: rather, when a consumer needs to use the value of a price they should first submit the latest Wormhole update for that price to the Pyth contract on the EVM network they are working on.
-This will make the most recent price update available on-chain for EVM contracts to use.
+Price updates are not submitted to the Aptos networks automatically: rather, when a consumer needs to use the value of a price they should first submit the latest Wormhole update for that price to the Pyth contract on the Aptos network they are working on.
+This will make the most recent price update available on-chain for Aptos contracts to use.

 ## Price Service endpoints